cmcilhenny/node_lesson/README.md

 ### Some other definitions

 => Node allows you to build scalable network applications using Javascript on the server-side.
+=> Node is a command line interpreter for JavaScript.

 ### Helpful snipits of info
 	* Ryan Dahl is node's origin author